cakephp/docs/en/appendices/4-2-migration-guide.rst

     bin/cake upgrade rector --rules cakephp42 <path/to/app/src>

+* A new configuration option has been added to disable deprecations on a path by path basis.
+See :ref:`deprecation-warnings` for more information.
 * ``ORM\Behavior::getTable()`` has been deprecated.
 Use ``table()`` instead.
   This change makes method names dissimilar between ``ORM\Table`` as the return value of these methods is different.